How to build a long-lasting relationship is probably the one question that all human beings battle with.

 Respect is not old-fashioned.
 Regardless of how long you have known each other, you only go far when you realize that your loved one still needs to be respected.
 Date-times still need to be kept, the simple things they ask of us still need to be remembered and done.

-There is beauty in a partnership that respects and values the opinions of the all the members in the relationship.
+There is beauty in a partnership that respects and values the opinions of both parties.

 A triad of shared values